 1. Pack your lunch for work…most days I pack my breakfast too.
 It helps to prep the night before- so you are not only saving money but saving time.

 2. Buy generic.
 I do some casual couponing but I save much more money by being willing to try some generic items.
 Some things I don’t compromise on..I don’t do generic cereal or Poptarts.
 I have to draw the line somewhere

 3. Increase your insurance deductibles (home owner’s insurance, car insurance).
 Higher deductibles means lower premiums.
 This is a great move, assuming that you have comfortable savings to pay the higher deductible if you actually need to file a claim.

-5. Avoid purchasing ‘dry cleaning only’ clothes.
-Also keep in mind that many ‘dry clean only’ clothing can be washed in your washing machine on the gentle cycle.
+5. Avoid purchasing ‘dry clean only’ clothes.
+Also, keep in mind that many ‘dry clean only’ clothing can be washed in your washing machine on the gentle cycle.

 6. Go on a stay-cation in your own town or in a nearby city.
 We don’t always have to go to an exotic (expensive) island to enjoy travel.
 (Although that does sound nice…the island part, not the expensive part).